Brief History of Technology

 The Bronze Age roughly lasted from 3300 BC to 1200 BC, it was that time when civilization started to come together around the Fertile Crescent and had spread outward to the continents of Europe, Asia and Africa.
 The ‘Bronze Age’ gets its name from a time when metals like copper and tin were being used to create weapons and tools.
 The technology to melt metal ores into tools was a definite advancement from the previous stone tools which was being used.
 Some of the further technologies that were highly developed during this age included the further domestication of animals, agricultural innovations, the chariot around 2,000 BC, the use of salt and the construction of permanent settlements, many of which still stand today.

 The Iron Age usually dates back from 1200 BC to 500 BC.
-This time was the start of Roman Empire and during this time, the usage of iron began to become prominent as a metal for tools and weapons and it is much stronger than tin, copper and bronze.
+This time was the start of Roman Empire and during this time, the usage of iron began to become prominent as a metal for tools, weapons and its gadgets like this thermal binoculars which are much stronger than tin, copper and bronze.
 It was also during this time period that many people migrated farther to the continents including Europe and permanent settlements were developed.
 In addition, during this time period several religions and philosophies were developed which included Confucianism and Buddhism.
 Other technological development included the sundial at about 800 BC, glass in 500 BC and a wide range of other advances in trade, education ships, architecture, etc.

 Age of Ancient Civilizations